 Dll Bundle Splitting

-One great feature of using webpack is being able to take advantage of the webpack.DllPlugin plugin.
-If you are unfamiliar with the webpack.DllPlugin plugin, make sure to read its documentation to better understand what problem it attempts to solve.
+plugin, make sure to read its documentation to better understand what problem it attempts to solve.
 In short, this can be used to drastically improve build time performance.

-Through custom configurations electron-webpack provides a place to define specific packages you would like to create a separate bundle for.
+provides a place to define specific packages you would like to create a separate bundle for.
 You can treat this feature as a way to bundle all of your vendor libraries together.

-Once you have defined your modules, you can simply run electron-webpack dll to produce a vendor bundle that will be referenced in your final compilation.
+bundle that will be referenced in your final compilation.
 Let’s go through that step-by-step.

-Define your modules
+Define your modules¶

-Here we are defining our modules in package.json.
+.
 If you prefer, you can also create a separate file for your configurations (more info).

 {